Financial-Times/origami-website/_specification-v1/sass.md

 ## Naming Conventions

 CSS/Sass has limited encapsulation, so strict adherence to namespacing rules is essential.
-Components **must not** set or modify any CSS or Sass element in another component's namespace.

 CSS selectors **should** follow the [BEM](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) naming convention.
 They **must** also be prefixed with the component name and written as hyphen separated, lowercase strings:
 - Good: `.o-thing--large`, `.o-thing__content`